 When you started BiteFX, another BiteFX was already running.
 Click on "OK", then restore the BiteFX that is still running.

 - Q. Can I use my own pictures with BiteFX?

-A. Yes - Open the Album panel and then click on the Add new icon.
-This process will create a shortcut in BiteFX to the folder of pictures you want to use in BiteFX (also referred to as "importing" pictures).
-Files that have a jpg, bmp or png file extension can be displayed in the BiteFX software.
+A. Yes - Open the Picture panel and then click on the Add Picture album icon.
+This process will create a shortcut in BiteFX to each of the pictures you want to use in BiteFX (also referred to as "importing" pictures), and a thumbnail image for each picture in the folder.
+Only files that have a jpg, bmp or png file extension can be displayed in the BiteFX software.

 - Q. Can I remove/add animations and pictures into and out of a Presentation Template?